stennety/mywebsite/_posts/2014-11-11-removing-a-file-from-staging-in-git.md

 git reset HEAD <filename>
 {% endhighlight %}

 Your modifications to the file will be preserved but will not be staged for commit.
-Check this using “git status.”
+Check this using "git status."